justinmeiners/efficient-programming-with-components/19_insertion_sort.md

 She is also a beautiful woman.
 Let us proceed... ([Video here][to-music]).

-Shubert was 18 years old when he composed it.
+Schubert was 18 years old when he composed it.
 *If I had a choice between founding Facebook or writing this song, as my lifetime accomplishment, I would not hesitate one second, and it's not going to be the Facebook*.